Updated on: 11/7/2019

 A law along the lines of Washington's all-out ban on cell phone use while driving is also not being considered, Gutier said.

-Some experts compare texting and driving to drinking and driving.
+Some experts compare texting and driving to drinking and driving, as the severity of drunk driving accidents often rival those involving distracted drivers.

 Arizona Department of Public Safety officer Carrick Cook has declined to comment on this matter.

-Cook said he would not be surprised if a texting driver was responsible for at least one minor or major accident a day on Arizona roadways.
+Cook said he would not be surprised if a distracted driving accidents was responsible for at least one minor or major car accident a day on Arizona roadways.

 A survey conducted last year by the Behavior Research Center said that about 90 percent of Arizonans would support some form of a cell phone use ban for drivers.